 Should you use a landing page builder?

-No. There are some important distinctions to understand between using a landing page builder versus building landing pages on your own website.
+No. There are some important distinctions between using a landing page builder and building landing pages on your website.
 Some common landing page builders include Unbounce, Instapage, and ClickFunnels.

 Originally, landing page builders came about because it was difficult for marketers to build a landing page.
 They would often have to get a developer involved for landing page creation and functionality so the builders simplified that process.
 But now with the tools available in most website content management systems, building a landing page is easier to do.

-We always recommend that you build landing pages on your own website.
+We always recommend that you build landing pages on your website.

 Lastly, always collect marketing data on your landing pages.
 Be sure to allow enough time for landing page data to be statistically significant.
 After enough traffic has been coming into that landing page, the data will tell you what to adjust.
 Your unique analytics will tell you over time what works and what doesn’t work with your audience.